Â

 - Often contains fillers and flow agents

-Feature | Our Brand Liposomal | Our Brand Whole Food | Standard Brands |
+| Feature | Our Brand Liposomal | Our Brand Whole Food | Standard Brands |

-Vitamin C Content | 1500mg | 675mg | 500-1000mg |
+| Vitamin C Content | 1500mg | 675mg | 500-1000mg |

-Absorption Technology | Liposomal delivery | Whole food matrix | Standard release |
+| Absorption Technology | Liposomal delivery | Whole food matrix | Standard release |

-Additional Nutrients | Phospholipids | Bioflavonoids, polyphenols | Minimal to none |
+| Additional Nutrients | Phospholipids | Bioflavonoids, polyphenols | Minimal to none |

-Digestive Comfort | Gentle, minimal upset | Well-tolerated | May cause discomfort |
+| Digestive Comfort | Gentle, minimal upset | Well-tolerated | May cause discomfort |

-Fillers/Additives | Zero unnecessary additives | Zero unnecessary additives | Often contains flow agents |
+| Fillers/Additives | Zero unnecessary additives | Zero unnecessary additives | Often contains flow agents |

 How to Use Vitamin C for Maximum Skin Repair

 For optimal skin support benefits, adults may consider 500-1500mg of vitamin C daily, divided into two doses to maintain consistent blood levels.
-Taking vitamin C with meals may reduce potential stomach irritation and supports absorption, particularly when consumed alongside healthy fats that support liposomal forms.
+Taking vitamin C with meals may reduce potential stomach irritation and support absorption, particularly when consumed alongside healthy fats that support liposomal forms.

 Morning supplementation provides antioxidant protection throughout the day when your skin faces environmental stressors.
 Evening doses support overnight repair processes when collagen synthesis peaks during sleep.
-Consistency matters more than perfect timing, establishing a routine ensures steady nutrient availability for ongoing skin renewal.
+Consistency matters more than perfect timing; establishing a routine ensures steady nutrient availability for ongoing skin renewal.

 For more details on optimizing your vitamin C routine, you can read our guide on high absorption vitamin C supplements.